Chapter 4. Administration and Management

 RHMAP contains a built-in App Store for distribution of binaries to mobile devices.
 Integrations for some third-party mobile application management solutions are also supported and listed in the section Third Party MAM/MDM.

-The App Store gives end users the ability to install mobile apps for iOS, Android, and Windows directly onto their mobile devices.
+The App Store gives end users the ability to install mobile apps for iOS and Android directly onto their mobile devices.

 Each domain comes with an App Store.
 In order to use this App Store you will first need to update some of the details: